Encryption Plugin for Firebird 3.x and higher

 create a keyfile somewhere e.g:

-Now insert your key into it e.g. TestKey
+Now insert your chosen key into it e.g. the text string TestKey

 KeyFile = C:\MyKey.txt or /opt/firebird/MyKey.txt.